Donald A. Yerxa

-Donald A. Yerxa is an author, editor, and historian.
+Donald A. Yerxa (born July 19, 1950) is an American author, editor, and historian.

 Biography

 Yerxa received his bachelor's degree in history from the Eastern Nazarene College in 1972 and a master's degree (1974) and Ph.D.
 (1982) from the University of Maine on a university fellowship.
 He was a director of The Historical Society (THS) at Boston University and a senior editor of Historically Speaking, published by the Johns Hopkins University Press.